contentful/forma-36/README.md

 ### Adding React components

 To add a new React component package run `yarn add-react-component`.
+This will create a new package with the provided name and add it as a dependency to the forma-36-react-components package.
+Every components in the `packages/components` directory should be part of the `forma-36-react-components` so it will be part of the main `react-components` bundle.

 ## Development